beeware/rubicon-objc/docs/en/tutorial/tutorial-0.md

 (venv) $ pip install rubicon-objc
 ```

 You're now ready to use Rubicon!
-Your next step is to work through the
-`/tutorial/index`{.interpreted-text role="doc"}, which will take you
+Next up is [Tutorial 1][tutorial-1], which will take you
 step-by-step through your first steps and introduce you to the important
 concepts you need to become familiar with.